Ukraine claims Russia is planning another wave of mobilisation and will close borders for men: Report

 Story highlights

-Kryrylo Budanov, who is the head of Ukraine's intelligence directorate told the BBC on Friday that Russia’s new mobilisation order would start on 5 January
+Kryrylo Budanov, who is the head of Ukraine's intelligence directorate, told the BBC on Friday that Russia’s new mobilisation order would start on 5th January

-Kryrylo Budanov, who is the head of Ukraine's intelligence directorate told the BBC on Friday that Russia’s new mobilisation order would start on 5 January
+Kryrylo Budanov, who is the head of Ukraine's intelligence directorate, told the BBC on Friday that Russia’s new mobilisation order would start on 5th January

 Disclaimer: A number of claims and counterclaims are being made on the Ukraine-Russia conflict on the ground and online.
 While WION takes utmost care to accurately report this developing news story, we cannot independently verify the authenticity of all statements, photos and videos.